strongSoda/feed-reader-testing/README.md

 # About

-In this project we are given a web-based application that reads RSS feeds by Udacity.
+In this project we are given a web-based application that reads RSS feeds by Udacity, CSS Ticks, Html5 Rocks and Linear Digressions.
 The tests are written using Jasmine to check the features of the code written.

 # How to run the Project